MatthieuMarchand/Maria/README.md

 # Maria
-Project for the bacchanight 2024
+Project for the bacchanight 2024.
+Maria is a web experience where the user is trapped in the museum paintings and must choose its own path to escape.
+The story has multiple branch with unique endings.

 ## Project Setup
 ```sh